sohail78-hub/live_cricket_score/Readme.md

 ✅ **Reliable Flag Display & Fallback Images**
 ✅ **Easy Setup – Just Run One Command**

+# 🚀 How to Create by ** GEMINI CLI **

+## Put this Prompt in Gemini CLI:
+" Create a responsive Flask web application in Python that displays live international cricket scores and Pakistan-specific news.
+Use the ESPNcricinfo RSS feeds for live scores (https://static.cricinfo.com/rss/livescores.xml) and Pakistan news (https://www.espncricinfo.com/rss/content/story/feeds/7.xml).
+Filter matches to show only international games by excluding domestic teams (e.g., county sides, Police Sports Club), while prioritizing Pakistan-related content using keywords like 'Pakistan', 'PAK', 'PSL', and major player names.
+Parse both feeds to extract match titles, descriptions, links, and images—using <coverImages> or <media:content> for news thumbnails—and include fallbacks for missing data.

+Design a clean, professional UI with a header featuring the Pakistan flag, a horizontal scrollable row for live matches, and a responsive grid for news articles with images, headlines, and timestamps.
+Show the last updated time and auto-refresh every 3 minutes.
+Structure the project with app.py, templates/index.html, and static assets (styles.css, pakistan-flag.png, default-news.png), and provide clear setup instructions for running the app locally.
+Ensure the dashboard is visually appealing, mobile-friendly, and focused on delivering real-time, relevant cricket updates for Pakistani fans."

+#### Gemini will create following files as per following structure

 ## 📁 Project Structure

 ```Pakistan-cricket-live/